OktaEdu/okta-ice-spa-app/README.md

 # Okta Ice Single Page Application (SPA)

+#### Disclaimer: The following is intended for educational purposes only.
+Not meant for production.

 This is a sample application written with Okta's Vue SDK and AuthJS SDK.
 There are two methods of Authentication modelled in this application that can be toggled in the `Login` component (`components/Login.vue`).